 Running from Taksim Square to Tünel, Istiklal Street is the single most famous and crowded street on the European side of the city.
 This populous street resembles an open-air shopping mall that does not close at night and it is full of brands both Turkish and international.
 Take the classical tramway if you are tired or explore the side streets and arcades for local and eccentric shops.

 Grand Pera with its nostalgic name Cercle D’Orient is a very famous and charming building from 19th century of Istanbul.
-Since then it had become one of the important role in social life in Istanbul.
-Today it has renovated and you can make shopping from stores and also enjoy the social activities inside of it.
+Since then it has played an important role in social life in Istanbul.
+Today it has renovated and you can do shopping at the stores and also enjoy the social activities inside.

 You can find anything you are looking for in one place.
-You can walk from our hotel to Demiroren Shopping Mall and enjoy the shopping in a historical atmophere.
+It is within walking distance from the hotel and you can enjoy the shopping in a historical atmophere.

-This one is especially advantageous for the lovers of the nostalgic theme of Beyoglu.
-Beautiful neoclassical apartments reside along this winding street with a fair amount of vintage shops in order to satisfy the expectations of its retrophiliac visitors.
+This street is advantageous especially for the lovers of the nostalgic theme of Beyoglu.
+Beautiful neoclassical apartment buildings reside along this winding street with a fair amount of vintage shops in order to satisfy the expectations of its retrophiliac visitors.

-If you are looking for a quieter shopping experience; this narrow, cobble-stoned street would fit your wills.
+If you are looking for a quieter shopping experience; this narrow, cobble-stoned street will meet your expectation.
 Unlike Istiklal, this street is inhabited with smaller brands, souvenir shops and boutiques of renowned Turkish designers.
-After done shopping, peaceful cafes and cocktail bars will be ready to welcome you to help you relax.
+After doing shopping, peaceful cafes and cocktail bars will be ready to welcome you to help you relax.

-The relatively close Nisantasi district is usually known for its luxury and glamorous look.
-The Abdi İpekçi Street, which is in Nişantaşı is accommodated with many boutiques of world-famous and high-class brands as well as top-notch local brands that call you for an unforgettable shopping experience.
+The Abdi İpekçi Street that is relatively close to Nisantasi is known for its luxury and glamorous look.
+The street which is inhabited with many boutiques of world-famous and high-class brands as well as top-notch local brands that call you for an unforgettable shopping experience.

 While walking through Istiklal Street, you will find yourself admiring this splendid structure.
 Its Art Nouveau style architecture is going to make you looking for surprising details.
 By the way, don’t miss the club and restaurant at the building’s penthouse.